pachyderm/pachyderm/doc/docs/2.0.x/how-tos/basic-data-operations/removing_data_from_pachyderm.md

 ## Squash non-HEAD Commits

-If you have committed more data to the branch after the bad data was added, use the following command:
+If your commit is not a HEAD commit or has children, use the following command:

 ```shell
 pachctl squash commit <commit-ID>